-The painting technique itself was fairly primitive with little respect to correct anatomical form, atmospheric condition, or geometric shape.
+The painting technique was primitive, with little respect to correct anatomical form, atmospheric condition, or geometric shape.
 Paintings appeared flat and lack luster.
-The subjects of art where often showed in profile and a lack of appropriate shading made them level with no real depth or perspective.
-But, Italian art in the Renaissance discovered a new interest in Greek and Roman culture that lead to an explosion in knowledge about the human form along with innovations in mathematics and science.
+The subjects were showed in profile and a lack of appropriate shading gave them no real depth or perspective.
+But, Italian art in the Renaissance discovered a new interest in Greek and Roman culture.
+This led to an explosion in knowledge about the human form.
+As well as innovations in mathematics and science.

 Italian art in the Renaissance

 Michelangelo is most renowned for his sculpture David and his work on the Sistine Chapel.
-David takes its influence from the Greek sculpture Spear Bearer, and though the two sculptures have striking similarities Michelangelo’s influence is easy to see.
-Unlike Greek sculpture, David is vibrant and alive.
-There is a great amount of tension and energy in David as he stands ready to defeat his foe.
-Unlike Greek sculpture David does not have a stoic, emotionless facial expression but instead looks angry as he defiantly faces the evil Goliath.
-His youth and vigor is not silently encased in stone, but is projected for the viewer to see.
+The inspiration for the sculpture came from the Greek sculpture Spear Bearer.
+But, unlike Greek sculpture, David is vibrant and alive.
+The sculpture stands in tension and energy to defeat his foe.
+His youth and vigor is not silently encased in stone.
+Instead, it is projected for the viewer to see.

 Leonardo da Vinci

-It was his study of anatomy that led to his refined talents as an artist.
-Leonardo was fascinated by the inner workings of the human body and sought to accurately recreate them in his paintings.
+Thanks to his anatomy studies, he refined his talent as an artist.
+Leonardo wanted to recreate the human body.
+As accurately as possible.
 He gained his knowledge from the dissection of cadavers, which was illegal at the time.
-He risked death or life imprisonment to study the muscle structure of the human body and kept detailed drawings of his findings.
-He reportedly kept body parts in his home for prolonged study and haggled with executioners for the corpses left over from frequent beheadings.
-He documented the first correct anatomical study of a human fetus, and his enthusiasm for dissection eventually forced him to flee the Vatican to avoid prosecution.
+He risked death or life imprisonment to study the muscle structure.
+Leonardo reportedly kept body parts in his home for research.
+He documented the first correct anatomical study of a human fetus.
+His enthusiasm for dissection eventually forced him to flee the Vatican to avoid prosecution.

-He was named chief architect of Saint Peter’s Basilica in the Vatican and was the director of excavations for the ancient Greek and Roman relics buried in and around the city of Rome.
-He designed ten huge tapestries for the Sistine Chapel and painted four of the frescos in rooms in the Vatican, the most well-known of which is entitled School of Athens.
-Raphael’s glorious career was cut short by his untimely death at age 37 as the result of an untreated illness.
+He was chief architect of Saint Peter’s Basilica in the Vatican.
+Raffaello was also the director of excavations for the ancient Greek and Roman relics buried in Rome.
+He designed ten tapestries for the Sistine Chapel.
+Furthermore, he painted four of the frescos in the Vatican.
+The most famous one is the School of Athens.
+Unfortunately, his glorious career was short.
+In fact, he died only at 37.

 Raphael’s School of Athens shows his upbeat, jovial personality.
-Everything about the composition reflects the ideas of the High Renaissance.
-The figures are well rounded and the linear prospective leads the viewer to the two central figures enthusiastically chatting in the composition.
-All the subjects of the painting are actively engaged in discussing, reading, and writing.
-The concepts of beauty, naturalistic expression, perfection, and noble principles are all exemplified in this highly detailed piece of art.
-These same principles are carried over to his other famous work known as the Sistine Madonna.
+Everything about the composition reflects the ideas of Italian art in the Renaissance.
+The subjects of the painting are actively discussing, reading, and writing.
+This detailed piece showcases concepts of beauty, naturalistic expression, perfection, and noble principles.
+These same principles are carried over to his other famous work, the Sistine Madonna.

-The Sistine Madonna depicts the Virgin Mary holding a small Jesus.
-Enveloped in curtains and billowing clouds, she stands above two contemplative cherubs.
-The cherubs are perhaps the most recognized portion of the painting and are often seen today in popular culture.
-However, it is the expression on the faces of the Madonna and Child that have left art historians confounded for generations.
+The Sistine Madonna depicts the Virgin Mary holding a small Jesus, standing above two cherubs.
+The expressions on the faces of the Madonna and Child have left art historians wondering.